luca-scr/ppgmmga/README.md

 ## References

-Scrucca, L. and Serafini, A. (2019).
-Projection pursuit based on Gaussian mixtures and evolutionary algorithms. *Journal of Computational and Graphical Statistics*
+Scrucca, L. and Serafini, A. (2019) Projection pursuit based on Gaussian mixtures and evolutionary algorithms. *Journal of Computational and Graphical Statistics*, DOI: 10.1080/10618600.2019.1598871
-DOI: 10.1080/10618600.2019.1598871
 URL https://doi.org/10.1080/10618600.2019.1598871